The Chevy Chase Show: Formula and trademarks

-The Chevy Chase Show was one of several late-night talk shows that various networks aired about a year after Johnny Carson retired from hosting NBC's highly successful The Tonight Show.
-The show premiered on September 7, 1993, a week after the first Late Show with David Letterman and a week before the first Late Night with Conan O'Brien.
-In keeping with the formula Carson and David Letterman had established, the show featured a house band that Chase called the best band in the world: the Tom Scott-led MBC Orchestra (which would later be called The Hollywood Express).
+The Chevy Chase Show was one of several late-night talk shows developed by various networks in the year following the retirement of Johnny Carson after nearly thirty years as host of NBC's highly successful The Tonight Show.
+The Chevy Chase Show premiered on September 7, 1993, a week after the debut of Late Show with David Letterman and a week before the launch of Late Night with Conan O'Brien.
+In keeping with the talk show format Carson and David Letterman had established, the show featured a house band that Chase called the best band in the world: the Tom Scott-led MBC Orchestra (which would later be called The Hollywood Express).
 Like several other late-night shows (the most notable exception being the Jay Leno-hosted Tonight Show), the host secured ownership rights to his show; Chase produced it through his company, Cornelius Productions.
 The show's set featured a tank with live fish (visible during interviews), basketball hoops, and shelves of toys, as well as a desk with a built-in piano.

 The program's lead-in featured a clay-animated Chase stealing letters from notable Los Angeles landmarks to spell the name of his show.
 As the credits rolled at the end of each episode, Chase was seen shooting basketballs at an onstage backstop.